A good thermostat helps keep your home at a comfortable temperature year-round while being energy efficient and not requiring too much work.

 Will most thermostats work in most homes?

-There are quite a few different types of heating system commonly found in homes today, and unfortunately, not all thermostats are compatible with different systems.
-You’ll need to figure out whether your furnace is designed for use with low-voltage, line-voltage, or millivolt thermostats, as this will dictate what type of thermostat you need to buy.
-If you’re unsure, it’s always a good idea to hire a professional to ensure your system is wired safely.
+Various heating systems are commonly found in homes today, but unfortunately, not all thermostats are compatible with different systems.
+You’ll need to figure out whether your furnace is designed for use with low-voltage, line-voltage, or millivolt thermostats, as this will dictate what type of thermostat you need.
+If you’re unsure, hiring a professional is always a good idea to ensure safe wiring.

 How and when should you test a thermostat?